-The Annual General Meeting, voting in accordance with the quorum and majority voting requirements for Ordinary Annual General your approval the increase in the overall amount of attendance fees allocated to the Board of Directors to take into account the increase in the size of the Board of Directors from 14 to 17 members.
+The Annual General Meeting, voting in accordance with the quorum and majority voting requirements for Ordinary Annual General

 Meetings, having considered the report of the Board of Directors, sets the maximum annual amount of attendance fees to be distributed among the members of the Board of Directors at €600,000 per year.
 This decision applies to the current financial year and will be maintained until decided otherwise.